-Norm Towers - Boys' Cross Country Head Coach.
-Coach Towers taught Biology in PVPUSD for 36 years.
-A graduate of the University of Redlands, Coach Towers has 33 years of cross-country coaching experience.
+Norm Towers - Boys' Cross Country Head Coach Coach Towers taught Biology in PVPUSD for 36 years.
+A graduate of the University of Redlands, Coach Towers has 34 years of cross-country coaching experience.
 He first started coaching track and cross-country at Corona High School in 1963.
-At Miraleste, he was track coach for 23 years and head cross country coach for 12 years.
-He has been the head Boys' Cross Country Coach at PVPHS for the past 13 years.
+At Miraleste, he was track coach for 23 years and head cross country coach for 14 years.
+He has been the head Boys' Cross Country Coach at PVPHS for the past 14 years.
 On a personal note, Coach Towers ran track and field as a Masters athlete and continued running until the age of 44!
+Marcella Piersol- Girls' Cross Country Head Coach Coach Piersol retired from the Los Angeles Police Department in May 2006 after a 22 year career and after attaining the rank of Lieutenant.
+One of her most significant accomplishments was when she was awarded the Department's Life Saving Medal for an incident wherein she was the first responder to a life threatening situation.
+Throughout her career she was a member of the long distance running team traveling both internationally and nationally representing the department in relay events, most notably the Welsh Castle relay, Jasper to Banff relay, Road to Hana relay, just to name a few.
+She has also competed in the Honolulu Marathon numerous times.
+Coach Piersol tried out with 1500 possible contestants and was selected as one of the competitors on the original American Gladiators.
+In "retirement" she has established herself as a fitness professional, operating her own personal training business and teaching various classes at some of the local beaches and gyms.
+In 2010 she was awarded the Southbay Women of Distinction reader's choice award for Sportswomen of the Year.
+Assistant Coaching Staff:

-Girls' Cross Country Assistant Coach
+Michelle Slattery - Girls' Assistant Coach.